-On the run in the year of 1987, Bumblebee finds refuge in a junkyard in a small Californian beach town.
-Charlie, on the cusp of turning 18 and trying to find her place in the world, discovers Bumblebee, battle-scarred and broken.
+On the run in the year 1987, Bumblebee finds refuge in a junkyard in a small California beach town.
+On the cusp of turning 18 and trying to find her place in the world, Charlie Watson discovers Bumblebee, battle-scarred and broken.

 69 of 135 people found this review helpful.

 Was this review helpful to you?